dotnet/docs/docs/csharp/roslyn/work-with-syntax.md

 ## Kinds

 Each node, token, or trivia has a <xref:Microsoft.CodeAnalysis.SyntaxNode.RawKind> property, of type <xref:System.Int32?displayProperty=fullName>, that identifies the exact syntax element represented.
-This value can be cast to a language-specific enumeration; each language, C# or VB, has a single <xref:Microsoft.CodeAnalysis.CSharp.SyntaxKind> enumeration that lists all the possible nodes, tokens, and trivia elements in the grammar.
+This value can be cast to a language-specific enumeration; each language, C# or VB, has a single `SyntaxKind` enumeration  (<xref:Microsoft.CodeAnalysis.CSharp.SyntaxKind?displayProperty=fullName> and <xref:Microsoft.CodeAnalysis.VisualBasic.SyntaxKind?displayProperty=fullName>, respectively) that lists all the possible nodes, tokens, and trivia elements in the grammar.
 This conversion can be done automatically by accessing the <xref:Microsoft.CodeAnalysis.CSharp.CSharpExtensions.Kind?displayProperty=nameWithType> or <xref:Microsoft.CodeAnalysis.VisualBasic.VisualBasicExtensions.Kind?displayProperty=nameWithType> extension methods.

 The <xref:Microsoft.CodeAnalysis.SyntaxToken.RawKind> property allows for easy disambiguation of syntax node types that share the same node class.
 For tokens and trivia, this property is the only way to distinguish one type of element from another.